Table of Content:

 The and

-special command outputs the first booleanly false value the arguments evaluate to, or
+special command outputs the first booleanly false value

 when given no value.
 Examples: